 - The amplitude of an FM wave remains constant over time.
 This allows the encoders and decoders the freedom to remove the noise from the received signal.
 This is done with the assistance of a filter that removes signal of wavelength greater than that of the transmitted signal thereby removing the noise.
 FM systems are noise immune systems.
 Since the AM signal transferred information using the amplitude, the envelope of the waveform cannot be altered.

 - In FM systems, the frequency deviation of the signal is related to the noise ratio.
 A higher frequency deviation means that the baseband signal can be easily retrieved from the FM signals, whereas less deviation means it is harder to separate the data from the noise.
-In AM systems, the only method of reducing noise in the transmission is the increase the transmitted power of the signal.
+In AM systems, the only method of reducing noise in the transmission is the increase in the transmitted power of the signal.
 This increases the cost of operation of the AM system.

 - In an AM system, there is no guard band in between two adjacent channels.
 This seriously increases the occurrence of interference of AM radio station unless one signal is strong enough to overpower the other.
 Whereas in the case of FM signal, the adjacent FM channels are separated by guard bands which results in very little interference between adjacent FM channels.

 Disadvantages of Frequency Modulation over Amplitude Modulation

-- The equipment needed for FM and AM systems are different.
+- The equipment needed for FM and AM systems is different.
 The equipment cost of an FM channel is more since the equipment is much more complex and involves complicated circuitry.
 As a result FM systems are costlier than AM systems.

-- FM systems work using line of sight propagation whereas AM systems use sky wave propagation.
-Consequently the receiving area of an FM system is much smaller than that of an AM system.
+- FM systems work using a line of sight propagation whereas AM systems use skywave propagation.
+Consequently, the receiving area of an FM system is much smaller than that of an AM system.
 The antennae for FM systems need to be close by whereas AM systems can communicate with other systems throughout the world by reflecting signals off the ionosphere.